The home state of Aaron Rodgers, Ryan Braun, Scott Walker, Aaron Rodgers, me.

 So now Biden coming around, they just go back into the same default mode.

-What they think every time he says one of these things, the point though that you raise about the impact on the ticket itself, I think right now Paul Ryan is an asset to Romney because it makes the Romney campaign look serious, committed, and issue oriented, and Biden is I think a detriment to the Obama campaign.
+The point, though, that you raise about the impact on the ticket itself, I think right now Paul Ryan is an asset to Romney because it makes the Romney campaign look serious, committed, and issue-oriented.

-The fact of the matter is is that every Republican in America would be afraid if Biden was dumped and someone like Hillary Clinton was put on the ticket.
+The fact of the matter is that every Republican in America would be afraid if Biden was dumped and someone like Hillary Clinton was put on the ticket.

 I mentioned on yesterday's show that a district judge in the state of Pennsylvania upheld their voter ID law, photo identification for voting.

-It's going to be appealed to a higher court, and my guess is see all of these appeals are being timed to put the laws on hold, and this is going on in a lot of states, including my own Wisconsin, where our own voter ID laws being tied up in the courts, so that photo ID for voting isn't in effect for the November election.
+And this is going on in a lot of states, including my own, Wisconsin, where our own voter ID law is being tied up in the courts, so that photo ID for voting isn't in effect for the November election.

-One of the things to watch though is that none of these appeals and none of these cases are being filed in federal court.
+One of the things to watch, though, is that none of these appeals and none of these cases are being filed in federal court.

 They're all being filed in state court.